 Essential Thyroid Profile Individuals require thyroid screening.
 Routine screening is recommended for:

 - Anyone with a family history of thyroid disorders

 - People experiencing symptoms of thyroid dysfunction

-- People with autoimmune disorders, especially those with history of autoimmune thyroiditis
+- People with autoimmune disorders, especially those with a history of autoimmune thyroiditis

 Symptoms of thyroid problems include: